lari/server-side-gtm-on-aws-ecs-fargate/README.md

 AWS to also host the website(s) where you want to use the server-side GTM.
 In practice, you need a Hosted Zone either for the exact domain you want to use, e.g. `gtm.mydomain.com` or for the domain above it, e.g. `mydomain.com`.

-If you provide the `hostedZoneId` and `hostedZoneName` context variables, the app will create an SSL certificate (for HTTPS) automatically.
+If you provide the `hostedZoneId` and `hostedZoneName` context variables, the stack will create an SSL certificate (for HTTPS) automatically.
 Alternatively, you can create/upload the certificate manually in AWS Certificate Manager and add it to the `certificateArn` context variable.

 For example, if you have a hosted zone for `mydomain.com` and you want the server-side GTM to use `gtm.mydomain.com` you could use the following